krwenholz/Resume/resume.md

 Leading the great folks in Engineering.

-- Built the Engineering organization from 9 to over 30 engineers
+- Successfully expanded the Engineering team from nine to over thirty skilled engineers
+- Manage 4 managers with 4 product teams and 1 infrastructure team
 - Interviewed hundreds of candidates for roles ranging from ICs to VPs across Engineering, Product, Marketing, and People
-- Manage 4 managers with 4 product teams and 1 infrastructure team
 - Drive alignment on work across the organization with monthly and quarterly planning processes
 - Work with Tech Leads to understand teams' needs and blockers
 - Work with Product to guesstimate effort, prioritize, roadmap, and delight customers
 - Work with the People Team to craft values, review talent, and equitably compensate our great people
-- Work with Customer Success on managing high value customer relationships through planning conversations, technical explanations, and RCAs
+- Work with Customer Success on managing high-value customer relationships through planning conversations, technical explanations, and RCAs

 Engineering Manager: Dataplane\null\hfill November 2020 - June 2021

 Coached, managed, and grew the Dataplane team.
-Brought in first versions of a number of processes to improve communication, delivery, and happiness at ngrok: e.g. sprint planning, performance reviews, and cross-team syncs.
+Brought in the first versions of multiple processes to improve communication, delivery, and happiness at ngrok: e.g. sprint planning, performance reviews, and cross-team syncs.

 **Languages and frameworks**: Go, AWS, Protobuf, Terraform